milvus-io/milvus-docs/site/en/getstarted/cluster/install_cluster-docker.md

 summary: Learn how to install Milvus cluster with Docker Compose.
 ---

-# Install Milvus Cluster

-{{fragments/installation_guide_cluster.md}}

 {{tab}}

+# Install Milvus Cluster with Docker Compose

+This topic introduces how to deploy a Milvus cluster with Docker Compose.

 <div class="alert note">
-Docker-compose cannot deploy Milvus distributed clusters across machines, and can only be used in test environments.
-It is not recommended that users deploy Milvus distributed clusters in this way in production environments.
+Docker Compose cannot deploy Milvus distributed clusters across machines, and can only be used in test environments.
+It is not recommended that you deploy Milvus distributed clusters in this way in production environments.
 </div>

+## Prerequisites
+[Check the requirements for hardware and software](prerequisite-docker.md) prior to your installation.

 ## Download an installation file